 Takeaway: Focus on the end result your clients want to see, and work to deliver on that goal.
 This end result should be your ‘one metric that matters’.

-Takeaway: Work with the client to understand their goals, then create a custom solution that can help them meet this goal.
+Takeaway: Work with the client to understand their goals, then create a custom solution that can help them meet these goals.

 When it comes to understanding clients, a recurring theme in the responses we received was empathy.